 I used to write letters to God and place them in the cabinets of my toy kitchen, praying he would get then words I could not speak out loud, and over the course of the last two years I have found myself doing something similar.
 I found myself not being able to pray out loud.
 I would scribble the words down my heart could not muster to say, in journals, on napkins, on tiny pieces of paper.
 The sound of my voice sounded foreign and dry.
 My prayers sounded distant and unheard especially when everyone around me just kept on dying.
 The blows kept coming, life kept happening, and now my moods were cycling for the first time in a decade.

 I have questioned my faith more in the past two years than I have in my entire 29 years of existence and honestly I do not see my questions going away anytime soon.
 I believe God is a God of answering questions.
-I ay that because he keeps willingly answering mine.
-Just this morning I have answered 5 billion questions asked by my four year old…God’s patience is so much bigger than my own, so much bigger than I can imagine.
+I say that because he keeps willingly answering mine.
+Just this morning I have answered 5 billion questions asked by my four year old and I answered just about every single one.
+Wouldn’t our Creator be even more patient, even more willing to answer the burning desires on our hearts?
 He wants to sit with us in all the questions.
 That is what I have learned over the course of this dark dark time.
 That no matter how far I veer.
 No matter how alone I feel.
-He is sitting with me in my questioning, in my reasoning, and as I come to some sort of conclusion about my world he is the solution for it all.
+He is still sitting with me in all of my questioning, in my reasoning, and as I come to some sort of conclusion about my world he is the solution for it all.